Dental Bridges in Oxnard, CA

 Dental bridges comprise two or more crowns that are attached to the adjacent or abutment teeth on each side of the lost teeth.
 In between these crowns is a false tooth or false teeth that fill the gap left by the missing teeth.

 Dentistry by Seabridge provides dental bridges in Oxnard, CA. Dental bridges allow you to live a healthy life where you’re able to eat and indulge in conversations normally.
-Call our dental offices today if you’re struggling with tooth loss and want a lasting solution.
+Call our Oxnard dentist offices today if you’re struggling with tooth loss and want a lasting solution.

 Types of Dental Bridges